UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

 ## Data Types

 Values, as we saw in our `Fido` and `6` examples, can be a variety of different things that get classified by Python as **Data Types**.
-There
-are:
+Here are some data types built-in to the Python language:

   - Integers - `int`
   - Floating-point numbers - `float`